muesli/deckmaster/README.md

 ### Actions

-You can hook up any key with one of several actions:
+You can hook up any key with several actions:

 #### Run a command